Wimmics/gen2kgbot/README.md

 ```

 4) Gen²KGBot relies on LangChain.
 Set up environment variable `LANGCHAIN_API_KEY` with your own key.

-Also, set up the environment variables providing your own keys for using the LLMs and services of your choice.
+5) Set up the environment variables providing your own keys for using the LLMs and services of your choice.
 Currently, Gen²KGBot supports the following ones: `OPENAI_API_KEY`, `OVHCLOUD_API_KEY`, `HF_TOKEN`, `GOOGLE_API_KEY`, `DEEPSEEK_API_KEY`.

 ## Startup instructions

+### Adapt the configuration for your KG

+[TBC]

 ### KG preprocessing